People love bamboo and the connection with nature that it gives. Most likely it’s genetic.

 Planted in the ground taller species of running bamboo can be trained to become open groves.
 New shoots called daughters, form some distance from each mother culm.
 They rely on the mother as well as surrounding culms for sustenance.

-Should you wish to maintain a grove for walking in.
+Should you wish to maintain a grove for strolling in.
 Remove culms older than 3 – 4 years as well as smaller culms.
 These are less helpful to the grove and can be culled.
 Leave say, one metre between culms.
 Cut close to the ground so as not to be tripping over.

 Thinning Clumping Bamboo